 - Trip to the clinic: The transtheoretical model

-- Hunger: The hypothalamusand parts of the amygdala form “the centre of saturation and eating”
+- Hunger: The hypothalamus and parts of the amygdala form ‘the center of saturation and eating.’

-- Social interaction: The peptide hormone oxytocin (release during: birth, lactation, orgasm) promote feelings of bonding and trust
+- Social interaction: The peptide hormone oxytocin (released during birth, lactation, and orgasm) promote feelings of bonding and trust.

-- Amplifier pathway: The mesolimbic dopamine-system controlles amplification, the reward system
+- Amplifier pathway: The mesolimbic dopamine system controls amplification, the reward system

-Motives are divided into primary and secondary motives.
-Even though sexual motives belong to the primary motives, they do not serve to maintain homeostasis.
+Motives are divided into primary and secondary groups.
+Even though sexual motives belong to the primary group, they do not serve to maintain homeostasis.

 The ethological model: the instinct theory

-This approach supports the position that most of the animal and human behaviours have a genetic basis.
+This approach supports the position that most of the animal and human behaviors are based on genetics.
 The central question of the study of instinct (ethology) is:

-Which parts of the behaviour are inherent and which are learned individually?
+Which parts of the behavior are inherent and which are learned individually?

-The motive here is a state of deficiency and the individual is searching for stimuli to eliminate this state of deficiency.
-K. Lorenz observed various species and came to the conclusion that specific instinctive acts take place in a way that is standardised to the maximum extent.
+The motive here is a state of deficiency, and the individual searches for stimuli to eliminate this state of deficiency.
+K. Lorenz observed various species and concluded that specific instinctive acts take place in a way that is standardized to the maximum extent.

-Important terms regarding the ethological model in detail
+Detailed definition of important terms regarding the ethological model

 Learned key stimuli that are not present at birth are called imprinting.
-This imprinting that takes place during the short, learning-sensitive phases are irreversible.
+This imprinting that takes place during the short, learning-sensitive phases is irreversible.

-Inherent key stimuli are, for instance, a hungry infant’s appetitive behaviour and the schema of childlike characteristics with its corresponding behaviour of affection and protection.
-With this schema you can also illustrate the term dummy very well: We react to stuffed toys with big eyes, small noses, and round faces in a similar way we react to a cute baby face: we pick them up and caress them.
+Inherent key stimuli are, for instance, a hungry infant’s appetitive behavior and the schema of childlike characteristics with its corresponding behavior of affection and protection.
+With this schema, you can also illustrate the term dummy very well: we react to stuffed toys with big eyes, small noses, and round faces in a similar way that we react to a cute baby face—we pick them up and caress them.

-Maslow assumes that primary needs have to be satisfied first before secondary needs can become relevant.
-Thereby he supports a humanistic image of humankind:
+Maslow assumes that primary needs have to be satisfied 1st before secondary needs can become relevant.
+Thereby he supports a humanistic image of humankind.

 Only the extended motivations represent man.

-The needs for self-actualisation (need for transcendence) can only be satisfied in a small fraction of people.
+The need for self-actualization (transcendence) can only be satisfied in a small fraction of people.
 Transcendence means to give life a higher meaning, to feel in harmony with the whole.

 The learning theory approach is based on the learning process according to the principles of operant conditioning.

-The motivation consists of the results of two basic questions:
+The motivation consists of the results of 2 basic questions:

 - How attractive or valuable are the task values/task goals?

-- How high is the subjective probability that this result happens and how high is the associated expectancy?
+- How high is the subjective probability that this result happens?
+How high is the associated expectancy?

-Actually, you would rather to go to the lake now instead of studying in the library for the preliminary examination.
+You would rather go to the lake now instead of studying in the library for the preliminary examination.
 Your will makes it possible for you to pursue important goals even though there is no motivational basis at the moment.

-The tendency (intention) is the basis for the voluntary actions.
-The volitional (volition = will/will power) process here is stronger than the motivational process (i.e. fasting despite hunger).
+The tendency (intention) is the basis for voluntary actions.
+The volitional (volition = will/will power) process here is stronger than the motivational process (i.e., fasting despite hunger).
 The Rubicon model summarizes the action phases.

-- Motivation control: targeted increase of motivation with renewed focus on the goal („I definitely want to pass the preliminary examination!“)
+- Motivation control: targeted increase of motivation with a renewed focus on the goal (‘I want to pass the preliminary examination!’)

-- Environmental control: change in the environment in order to achieve the goal more easily (learning in the library instead of at home with a view of the park)
+- Environmental control: change in the environment, to achieve the goal more easily (learning in the library instead of at home with a view of the park)

 Trip to the clinic: The transtheoretical model

-The transtheoretical model TTM according to Prochaska and DiClemente should enable therapists to better evaluate and influence their patients‘ behaviour.
-Especially in patients with dependency issues (see below), this is important for therapeutic decisions.
-The TTM consists of six steps:
+The transtheoretical model (TTM), according to Prochaska and DiClemente, should enable therapists to better evaluate and influence their patients‘ behavior.
+This is especially important in patients with dependency issues (see below) as it helps for therapeutic decisions.
+The TTM consists of 6 steps:

-The therapeutic approach: It is important to work in synchronised phases!
-How do you, for instance, convince a patient to stay sober if he is not even aware of the health risk of substance abuse?
-The following table summarises which main strategy to follow in each phase:
+The therapeutic approach: it is important to work in synchronized phases!
+How do you, for instance, convince a patient to stay sober, if he is not even aware of the health risk of substance abuse?
+The following table summarizes which main strategy to follow in each phase:

-It is rare that there is just one motivation or one tendency toward need.
-On the contrary: Often there are simultaneous different motivational tendencies in us and we have to decide on one.
-Hereby conflicts arise.
+There is rarely just 1 motivation or 1 tendency toward need.
+On the contrary, often there are simultaneous different motivational tendencies in us, and we have to decide on the 1 to follow.
+Hereby, conflicts arise.

-In an appetence conflict, the affected individual has to decide between two positive alternatives.
+In an appetence conflict, the affected individual has to decide between 2 positive alternatives.

-Example: You have been admitted to study veterinary medicine as well as human medicine and now have to decide on one.
+Example: You have been admitted to study veterinary medicine as well as human medicine and now have to decide on 1.

-In an aversion conflict, the affected individual has the choice between two negative alternative, in other words choosing the “lesser evil”.
+In an aversion conflict, the affected individual has the choice between 2 negative alternatives, in other words choosing the ‘lesser evil’.

-Example: You contemplate working two hours overtime in the evening versus getting up earlier tomorrow in order to finish writing the discharge letters.
+Example: You contemplate working 2 hours overtime in the evening versus getting up earlier tomorrow to finish writing the discharge letters.

 Appetence-aversion conflict: The ambivalence conflict

-In an appetence-aversion conflict, the individual’s goal has both, negative and positive aspects at the same time (“two sides of a coin“).
-He is disgusted and attracted simultaneously to fulfil the tendency toward the need.
+In an appetence-aversion conflict, the individual’s goal has both negative and positive aspects at the same time (‘2 sides of a coin’).
+He is disgusted and attracted simultaneously to fulfill the tendency toward the need.

-Example: A depressed patient would like to undergo therapy with antidepressants but fears the side affects of gaining weight.
+Example: A depressed patient would like to undergo therapy with antidepressants but fears the side effects of gaining weight.

 Double appetence-aversion conflict by Miller (1944)

-The fourth type of conflict extends Lewin’s simple typology by adding the double appetence-aversion conflict.
-Here, the individuals have to decide between two alternatives which each have positive and negative aspects.
+The 4th type of conflict extends Lewin’s simple typology by adding the double appetence-aversion conflict.
+Here, the individuals have to decide between 2 alternatives, each of which has positive and negative aspects.

-Example: Do you choose the low paying residency in your favourite city over the highly paid job at a rural hospital in the periphery?
+Example: Do you choose the low paying residency in your favorite city over the highly paid job at a rural hospital in the periphery?

-The will to want to beat themselves or others in their achievements is called achievement motivation.
-People with high achievement motivation choose tasks that are always a degree more challenging: Only if failure or success can be the result of a task, it is possible to assess a quality standard.
-Aside from positive responses like joy and pride, one is motivated by the desire for increasing efficiency: The road to success is optimised more and more in variations.
+One’s desire to want to beat themselves or others in their achievements is called achievement motivation.
+People with high achievement motivation choose tasks that are always a degree more challenging.
+Only if failure or success can be the result of a task, is it possible to assess a quality standard.
+Aside from positive responses like joy and pride, one is motivated by the desire for increasing efficiency: The road to success is optimized more and more in variations.

-You want to get a B on your preliminary examination while your fellow student is completely satisfied with a D. The basic question of the Atkinson model is the following:
+You want to get a B on your preliminary examination while your fellow student is completely satisfied with a D. The basic question of the Atkinson model is:

 Why do people set goals at different levels?

-- Moderately difficult tasks provide information about one’s own efficiency because success or failure is possible.
+- Moderately difficult tasks provide information about one’s efficiency because success or failure is possible.

 - Easy tasks are executed without any problem and do not lead to positive effects.